-It is important that you do not practice when you are sleep-deprived.
+It is important that you do not perform a physically demanding practice when you are sleep-deprived.
 However, if you really want to get on your yoga mat after a poor night’s sleep, simply spending a few minutes doing some gentle restorative postures such as Child’s pose and Savasana will give your body the care and attention that it needs.

 How can you look after yourself on your yoga journey?

 Remember that this is your yoga journey – nobody else’s.
 Yoga is not competitive; it is not a sport.
 Your yoga is personal to you.
 Don’t compare yourself to anyone else and remember that each time your step onto your mat is a new day.
 Your body might respond differently to the last time you practised – even if it was only the day before!

 Remember that there is no need to rush to accomplish every pose.

 They aren’t going anywhere!
 Savour every moment of each posture.
 In particular, take your time to really get to know the basic poses such as Warriors I and II, Dandasana and Mountain pose.
 Learn to develop an awareness and mastery over your own body in these wonderfully beneficial postures.

 You might want to start a journal to record how you feel before and after your practice.
 Notice any changes in your mind and emotions as well as in your physical being.

 A physical practice is a great way to start on your yoga journey.

 But yoga is about the union of the physical, mental and spiritual in all that we do – not just on our mats.